snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 </Tabs>

 ### User Acquisition
-This dashboard is about **User Acquisition** which is effectively about what channels / methods were used to acquire new users.
+This view is about **User Acquisition** which is effectively about what channels / methods were used to acquire new users.

 Every visual is already filtered on new users only (domain_sessionidx = 1).